ttypic/swift-klib-plugin/README.md

 * Creating a Kotlin-Friendly Swift API
 * Learning how Swift <-> Kotlin interoperability works

-**Note:** _This plugin is still under development, it works quite well for my private projects.
-But it hasn't been tested in different environments and setups.
-If you like the idea of the project and have trouble with setup, don't hesitate and create issue or start a discussion.
-Any feedback is very much appreciated._

 **Note:** _Plugin has been tested on Gradle 7.5+, Xcode 13+_

 ## Installation